OpenClaw Adds Discord Voice Mobility and Security Linting for Self-Hosted Agents

 OpenClaw, an open-source self-hosted AI assistant that operates across messaging platforms, released version 2026.5.20.
 The update introduces Discord voice mobility, allowing AI sessions to follow configured users as they move between voice channels while maintaining multi-user handoff.
 It also adds a security linting tool to detect plaintext secrets in configuration files.

 This release addresses the friction of self-hosting by automating security best practices.
 By warning users about exposed API keys, the platform reduces the risk of accidental credential leaks.
-The addition of OpenClaw's headless xAI authentication via device-code OAuth (a protocol for authorizing devices without a browser) further simplifies deployment on remote servers.
+The release adds device-code OAuth to OpenClaw's headless xAI authentication, further simplifying deployment on remote servers without a browser callback.

 Real-time voice sessions now automatically ingest profile context from identity and soul files to preserve agent persona.
 The update also resolves Windows installation freezes and ensures managed updates use the correct Node.js binaries.
 Version 2026.5.20 is available now as a free update for all self-hosted OpenClaw instances.